MHe999/SOP-Robot/docs/BRINGUP.md

 ## Webcam setup in Virtualbox

 If you have a integrated webcam in you laptop you can use it.
-You need to pass the webcam hardware to Ubuntu guest from menu "Devices->Webcam->..." and choose your hardware.
-If you are using the usb connected external webcam configure it inside the USB settings.
-Or just pass it to guest with "Devices->USB->..." and choose your webcam.
+You need to pass the webcam hardware to Ubuntu guest from menu "Devices->Webcam->..." and choose your hardware. ~~If you are using the usb connected external webcam configure it inside the USB settings.
+Or just pass it to guest with "Devices->USB->..." and choose your webcam.~~

+Currently in Humble you must add also external USB webcams (e.g. the camera integrated to the robot eye) via Devices->Webcam.

 **If you have issues connecting the camera to guest make sure that you have the matching version of guest additions installed in the guest os.**